revaturelabs/metrics-api/README.md

 * Create a new item by clicking on New Item in the upper left
 * Select a new Freestyle Project, give it a name, and click okay at the bottom.
 * On the next page, under General, check the GitHub project checkbox
-* Get the Metrics-api Github URL and paste it here
+* Get the Metrics-api Github URL (clone URL) and paste it here
 * Under Source Code Management, select the Git radio button
 * Paste the Repository URL here, keep everything else default (currently just using master branch)
 * Click save